 IP White listing

-Acknowledgement and retry policies
+Acknowledgement and retry policy

-If the client system fails to answer the callback during this time, following retry policy is applied:
+If the client system fails to answer the callback during this time, the following retry policy is applied:

 General principles and explanation regarding certificate authority.